Information for authors

 Once the manuscript is accepted by your subject editor, final files, produced according to Zootaxa requirement, will be forwarded by your subject editor to the chief editor, who will then link with author and the printer to ensure that the paper is published without unnecessary delay.
 Normally the proof will be sent to the author for checking 1 to 3 weeks after the final files are accepted.
 The paper will usually be published with two weeks (for larger papers it will take longer) once the corrections to the proof are received.

 Page charge and colour plates.
 There is no page charge for publishing with Zootaxa.
 Publication of colour figures/photographs in online edition is also free of charge (print version in black and white).
 If colour plates in the print edition are desired, authors will be asked to contribute towards the full cost.
-Current rates: 300 USD for the first colour page; 200 USD for each additional colour page.
+Current rates: 100 USD for 1 colour page; 25% off for 2 or more colour pages.

 Open access.
 Zootaxa endorses the open access of taxonomic information and has published more open access taxonomic papers than any other journal.
 Authors who have funds to publish are strongly encouraged to pay a fee of 20 US$ per printed page to give free online access of their papers to all readers at this site or their own site.
 Open access papers are read by more people and are expected to have higher citation rates.

-All open access papers are licensed under a Creative Commons Attribution 3.0 Unported License.
+All open access papers are licensed under a Creative Commons Attribution-NC 4.0 Unported License.

 Reprints.
 Each author will be given a free e-reprint (PDF) for personal use (printing a copy for own use or exchange with other researchers, but not for deposition in a library/website/ftp-site for public access).